andbgr/QTStep/README.md

 3) Run:
        ./make_theme.sh colors.[NAME]

+NOTE: the script requires the 'bc' calculator to be installed

 ## Screenshots:
 These mostly show lxqt-panel as it allows for more customization compared to plasma
 ![OpenStep](screenshots/desktop_openstep.png?raw=true "OpenStep")